qiuyue1993/Notes/ECCV2020/Reading list.md

 ## Generative Sparse Detection Networks for 3D Single-shot Object Detection

+Proposed method: We propose Generative Sparse Detection Network (GSDN), a fully-convolutional single-shot sparse detection network that efficiently generates the support for object proposals.

+Key component: The key component of our model is a generative sparse tensor decoder, which uses a series of transposed convolutions and pruning layers to expand the support of sparse tensors while discarding unlikely object centers to maintain minimal runtime and memory footprint.
+Our single-shot 3D object detection network consists of two components: an hierarchical sparse tensor encoder which efficiently extracts deep hierarchical features, and a generative sparse tensor decoder which expands the support of the sparse input to ground object proposals on.

+Result: GSDN can process unprecedentedly large-scale inputs with a single fully-convolutional feed-forward pass, thus does not require the heuristic post-processing stage that stitches results from sliding windows as other previous methods have.
+We validate our approach on three 3D indoor datasets including the large-scale 3D indoor reconstruction dataset where our method outperforms the state-of-the-art methods by a relative improvement of 7.14% while being 3.78 times faster than the best prior work.

 ## Mask2CAD: 3D Shape Prediction by Learning to Segment and Retrieve